 Guarantee your understanding of the material by following these steps.
 To test yourself and to gauge how well you have learned the course material participate in study groups.
-During the study groups see if you can explain the information, clearly and succinctly so that the group understands also.
+While participating in study groups see if you can explain the information, clearly and succinctly so that the group understands also.
 If you can teach others in such a way that everyone understands, you comprehend the concept.

 REMEMBER YOUR ONLY JOB IS TO LEARN THE MATERIAL TO THE BEST OF YOUR ABILITY.